syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/getting-started.md

 This section explains the steps required to add the [DateTime Range Slider](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfDateTimeRangeSlider.html) control and its elements track, ticks, labels, and tooltip.
 This section covers only the basic features needed to know to get started with Syncfusion DateTime Range Slider.

-To get start quickly with MAUI SfDateTimeRangeSlider, you can check on this video:
+To quickly get started with the .NET MAUI DateTime Range Slider, watch this video.

 <style>#MAUIDateTimeRangeSliderVideoTutorial{width : 90% !important; height: 350px !important }</style>
 <iframe id='MAUIDateTimeRangeSliderVideoTutorial' src='https://www.youtube.com/embed/4mdAax8B4n4'></iframe>